finos/cfi-ansible-aws-rds/README.md

 ### Deploy

 This step deploys an AWS RDS and applies the security policies that have been selected.
-The [Ansible create-rds-db.yaml playbook](ansible/create-rds-db.yaml) used in this CI step bith creates the RDS and also applies the required security policies.
+The [Ansible create-rds-db.yaml playbook](ansible/create-rds-db.yaml) used in this CI step both creates the RDS and also applies the required security policies.

 ### Validate